 - Antibiotics applied to the skin or taken by mouth

-- Antibiotic ointment to treat the inside of the nose
+- Antibiotic ointment to treat the inside of the nose or around the anus

 Deep or large carbuncles may need to be drained by your provider.